Updated: Jan 25

 July 1975: A bill was introduced by the federal government that would prohibit any form of discrimination based on sexual orientation.
 This was the first introduced bill of its kind.
 Unfortunately, it was never placed under consideration by the judiciary committee.
 However, homosexual workers were no longer instantly declined from federal positions.

-October 1993: Clinton passed the DADT (Don’t Ask, Don’t Tell) act, which allowed gay men and women to remain in the military as long as they kept their sexuality hidden.
-Despite its intentions to protect, it resulted in tens of thousands of people losing their position in the military by the time it was repealed just short of 20 years later.
+February 1994: Clinton passed the DADT (Don’t Ask, Don’t Tell) act, which allowed gay men and women to remain in the military as long as they kept their sexuality hidden.
+Despite its intentions to protect, it resulted in tens of thousands of people losing their position.

 While this timeline comes nowhere near close to documenting the vast number of individuals who have experienced employment discrimination, it highlights some of the major instances and decisions pertaining to the subject.
 Not long ago, employment discrimination on the basis of sexual orientation or gender identity was prohibited and recognized by the Supreme Court.
 But this does not mean the struggle is over and that these biases no longer exist.